Affiliate Marketing For You!

 The customers books a flight and British Airways pays you a commission.

-What kind of products and services are typically sold in affiliate marketing?
+What kind of products and services are typically sold with affiliate marketing?

 The products do not have to be physical of course.
 They can be training courses, e-books, subscriptions etc.